Gap Resistance from Electrolyte Flow Rate Solution

 How to calculate Gap Resistance from Electrolyte Flow Rate?

-The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM is calculated using Resistance of Gap Between Work and Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2.
+The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM is calculated using Resistance of Gap Between Work And Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2.
 To calculate Gap Resistance from Electrolyte Flow Rate, you need Volume Flow Rate (q), Density of Electrolyte e), Specific Heat Capacity of Electrolyte (ce), Boiling Point of Electrolyte B), Ambient Air Temperature o) & Electric Current (I).
 With our tool, you need to enter the respective value for Volume Flow Rate, Density of Electrolyte, Specific Heat Capacity of Electrolyte, Boiling Point of Electrolyte, Ambient Air Temperature & Electric Current and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

-How many ways are there to calculate Resistance of Gap Between Work and Tool?
+How many ways are there to calculate Resistance of Gap Between Work And Tool?

-In this formula, Resistance of Gap Between Work and Tool uses Volume Flow Rate, Density of Electrolyte, Specific Heat Capacity of Electrolyte, Boiling Point of Electrolyte, Ambient Air Temperature & Electric Current.
+In this formula, Resistance of Gap Between Work And Tool uses Volume Flow Rate, Density of Electrolyte, Specific Heat Capacity of Electrolyte, Boiling Point of Electrolyte, Ambient Air Temperature & Electric Current.
 We can use 1 other way(s) to calculate the same, which is/are as follows -

-• Resistance of Gap Between Work and Tool = (Specific Resistance of The Electrolyte*Gap Between Tool and Work Surface)/Cross Sectional Area of Gap
+• Resistance of Gap Between Work And Tool = (Specific Resistance of The Electrolyte*Gap Between Tool And Work Surface)/Cross Sectional Area of Gap

 Let Others Know